Rocky Mountain vs Glacier with Kids: Going-to-the-Sun 2026

 Rocky Mountain continues its timed entry permit system for 2026.
 From late May through mid-October, you'll need a reservation to enter the Bear Lake Road Corridor between 5am and 6pm, and for the rest of the park between 9am and 2pm.
 Permits are free (on top of your entrance fee) and released on recreation.gov.
 They go fast for popular time slots, so set a reminder when booking opens.

 The upside?
 Once you're in the system, it's manageable.
-And the permits have genuinely reduced the worst of the overcrowding that used to plague Bear Lake trailheads.
+And the permits have measurably cut the worst of the overcrowding that used to plague Bear Lake trailheads.

 Glacier: No Park-Wide Reservations (But There's a Catch)